 Along with a taxi driver, a flamboyant musician, and Joy’s father, the team wakes up the next morning with wicked hangovers as they were apparently drugged the night before.
 Their cars are gone, the restaurant’s gone, and civilization seems far away.
 It turns out, the competition was a front.
 Instead of their prize, the stunt team is subjected to a deathmatch against a group of assassins while a cadre of rich villains watches on closed circuit television and places bets.

 To be honest, our heroes really should have seen this double-cross coming.
 They were simply promised a job with the improbably titled “Head of the Department of Performing Arts in Hollywood”.
 Is this a governmental position?
 Is it voted on or appointed like one of our czars?
 When they meet this “department head” are they automatically being put on a project?
-The movie isn’t concerned with these questions.
-However, by making the main characters so cheerful and naive it actually makes a little bit of sense that they wouldn’t have asked these types of logical questions either.
+In the film’s defense, by making the main characters so cheerful and naive it actually makes a little bit of sense that they wouldn’t have asked these types of logical questions either.

 If the central conceit is hard to swallow, wait until you hear the rules for the gambling portion.
 There is a $5,000 minimum (which they later disregard without explanation) on each bet… “and I don’t have to tell you what the maximum is.”
 I assume that quote means “there is no maximum”, but who knows?
 The sinister MC of this gambling cabal explains a few of the matches in a way that not only implies that the screenwriters have never made a sports bet before, but also that they’ve never heard of the elusive concept we call “math”.
 For example: two “good guys” are ambushed by two “bad guys” (roughly the level of characterization we’re dealing with here).
 Apparently if you wanted to bet $20,000 on the outcome of both men winning, you win $80,000.
 If you bet $20,000 on any one of the good guys to win, you win $30,000.
 If you bet $30,000 that both will lose, you win $10,000.
 I’ve been told I can be, uh, particular when encountering mathematical inaccuracies.
 These random payouts though… it’s like they were picked out of a hat.
 The gambling aspects are so senseless, I think they would be inexplicably frustrating to most people.

 It should be noted that all of these sequences are performed in English, as the handler for these high rollers is an American.
 The whole portion takes place on one cheap set and the acting is so stilted that instinctively the tone felt dramatically different than the complex action beats of the rest of the film.
-To be honest, I thought these were separately filmed sequences to try and appeal to an English-language audience.
-Surprisingly enough, the climax involves the heroes breaking out of their deathmatch warehouse and taking down the gamblers in their trailer.
+To be honest, I thought this whole framing device was created independently to try and appeal to an English-language audience.
+Surprisingly enough, the climax actually involves the heroes breaking out of their deathmatch warehouse and taking down the gamblers in their trailer.
 Despite being woefully incongruous, it’s clear that the gambling subplot was part of the movie from the get-go.